 I got up early enough to have time before a free old city walking tour by freewalkingtour.com.
 I had spotted a cafe for breakfast during my short walk the night before, so I went there to get a coffee, some salad, and a few slices of cheese and ham for 15 PLN, or 3.5 euros.
 Not bad, seeing that the breakfast price at my hotel was 68 PLN, or 16 euros.
 As I am not a big eater in the morning, that would have been money down the drain.
 I also wanted to take more pictures of white horse carriages I had noticed the previous evening.
 Alas, they were nowhere to be seen, and later I found out the service only starts at 10 a.m., at the time when I already had to turn up at the designated starting point of my walking tour – in front of St. Mary's Church.

 To my surprise, I saw not one but many tourist groups gathering there!
 It took me a few minutes to understand I had to look for a British flag and the freewalkingtour.com logo.
-My group was quite large, more than 20 people all in all – not what you’d expect in the beginning of March.
+My group was quite large, more than 20 people all in all – not what you’d expect at the beginning of March.

-Of course it was a Sunday, but I still have fresh memories of being the only one to take a Lisbon walking tour a week after Easter and joining a group of 8 for a Salzburg walking tour on a summer afternoon.
-I thought Krakow a very busy and touristy place, and felt happy to be traveling off-season.
+Of course, it was a Sunday, but I still have fresh memories of being the only one to take a Lisbon walking tour a week after Easter and joining a group of 8 for a Salzburg walking tour on a summer afternoon.
+I thought Krakow a very busy and touristy place and felt happy to be traveling off-season.

 Our guide seemed to be a professional young lady with a good command of English, so I could grasp some historical facts on Krakow.
 I especially liked the stories about a trumpeter in the Church tower and an Italian architect who had such a hard time getting inspired for designing the main market building, called the Cloth Hall, that he ended up decorating it with ugly faces of some drunk people he saw from his balcony late at night.
 Without the guide’s instruction, I wouldn’t even have noticed the carved masks on the attic of the building.